Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Experiments

-\textbf{The size of partition chunk}.
-First, we explore how chunk size affects the model performance.
-As shown in Table~\ref{tab:chunk_size}, we can see the proposed models get better CER as the chunk size gets larger.
-In order to be comparable with other solutions, we set chunk size to 16 by default in the other experiments.
+First, we explore how chunk size affects performance.
+As shown in Table~\ref{tab:chunk_size}, we can see that better CERs can be achieved as the chunk size gets larger for both SChunk-Transformer and SChunk-Conformer.
+This implies large chunk size is beneficial to capture more global context.
+However, we need to balance the accuracy and latency and set the size to 16 for the following experiments.